Anti-ICE protests touch every corner of the US as Minnesota officials stand off with the Trump administration

 - Justice Department to investigate Pretti killing: US Deputy Attorney General Todd Blanche announced the agency has opened a civil rights investigation into the fatal shooting of Pretti, which will probe whether federal officers violated the law when they disarmed and shot him multiple times.
 The FBI is taking the lead on the investigation, CNN has reported.
 Still, Blanche said he did not want to “overstate” the probe.
 “I don’t want the takeaway to be that there’s some massive civil rights investigation that’s happening,” he said, noting it is a “standard investigation by the FBI.”

 - Former CNN anchor vows to fight charges: Lemon and Fort were arrested Friday in connection with their coverage of a protest at a church in St. Paul, Minnesota, earlier this month.
 An indictment alleges Lemon, Fort and the protesters “oppressed, threatened, and intimidated the Church’s congregants and pastors.”
 Lemon was charged with conspiring to violate someone’s constitutional rights and violating the FACE Act, which prohibits the use of force or threats to intentionally interfere with someone expressing their First Amendment right to religion.
-Lemon was released after a court appearance Friday in Los Angeles, after which he promised to fight the charges, saying, “There is no more important time than right now, this very moment for a free and independent media … I will not stop now.
-I will not stop ever.”
+Lemon pledged to fight the charges after his release following a court appearance Friday in Los Angeles, saying he “will not be silenced.”

 - “Do we have a constitution or not?”: Fort asked after she was released from detention Friday.
 The arrest of journalists on charges related to doing their job has drawn widespread outrage and condemnation from free press and free speech advocacy groups, as well as several politicians.
 CNN in a statement said Lemon’s arrest “raises profoundly concerning questions about press freedom and the First Amendment.”